Days: 13 - 17

 Friday, September 6, 2024

-We've seen a number of churches & cathedrals on this trip and while this is indeed another, it's worth a stop.
-Like so many other buildings in Berlin it was destroyed in WWII and has risen from the ashes.
-BTW they say they have an barrier free entry...but not really.
-We range the bell but gave up when there wasn't an answer.
-The steps leading in weren't that bad.
+We've seen a number of churches and cathedrals on this trip, and while this is indeed another, it's worth a stop.
+Like so many other buildings in Berlin, it was destroyed in WWII and has risen from the ashes.
+By the way, they say they have barrier-free entry...but not really.
+We rang the bell but gave up when there wasn't an answer.
+But the steps leading in weren't that bad anyway.

 Background from Wikipedia